oddbird/oddsite/content/community.rst

 Community Involvement
 =====================

-**We love being involved**
+We love being part of
-in the web design and development communities.
+a vibrant web design and development community.
-We're thankful to the wonderful people that helped us get started, and enjoy giving back in myriad ways, from `open-source software`_ and `public speaking`_ to charitable giving.
+We benifit daily from the generous contributions of others, and believe that a diverse network of shared experiences and ideas makes all of our work stronger.
+In addition to our `open-source software`_ and `public speaking`_, we are proud to sponsor organizations that increase diversity in the community — from race and gender, to identity and sexuality — and events that bring the whole community together in thoughful and inclusive ways.

 .. _`open-source software`: /open-source/
 .. _`public speaking`: /speaking/